ut-ras/RobotathonESP32/docs/_sections/_guide-FAQ/technical.md

 This is probably an issue with BluePad32’s whitelisted connections.
 You will not be able to connect your controller to the ESP32 without adding your controller’s Bluetooth address to the whitelist.

 Try manually adding your controller's Bluetooth address through the serial terminal

+If this fails, then try [hard resetting your ESP32’s flash memory](https://randomnerdtutorials.com/esp32-erase-flash-memory/)

+## Why bother with the whitelisted Bluetooth connections for the controller?
+In previous years, connecting the controller when many robots were powered on in close proximity was a nightmare because connecting to the wrong robot was unfortunately inevitable.

 ## I can’t flash my ESP32 because of a “fatal error”!
 What should I do?
 <img src="{{ '/_assets/images/fatal_error.png' | prepend: site.baseurl }}" alt="fatal_error.png :(">